stacykimberley/project-one-visit-zimbabwe/README.md

 **Download the repository manually**

-1. Navigate to the GitHub Repository oks-erm/sofing.
+1. Navigate to the GitHub Repository project-one-visit-zimbabwe.
 2. Click the Code drop-down menu.
 3. Click Download ZIP.
 4. Locate the ZIP file and extract it to a folder where you want the repository to be stored.